klainfo/ScottKnottESD/README.md

 [![DOI](https://zenodo.org/badge/39927952.svg)](https://zenodo.org/badge/latestdoi/39927952)

 # ScottKnottESD
-The Scott-Knott Effect Size Difference (ESD) Test is an enhancement of the Scott-Knott test (which cluster distributions into statistically distinct ranks) that takes effect size into consideration.
+The Scott-Knott Effect Size Difference (ESD) test is an enhancement of the Scott-Knott test (which cluster distributions into statistically distinct ranks) that takes effect size into consideration.

-### Usage scenarios in software engineering domain
+### Example usage scenarios in software engineering domain

-#### Ranking and identifying the most influential variables
+#### (1) Ranking and identifying the most influential variables that are produced by random forests models or regression models

 - Kabinna et al. ["Examining the stability of logging statements."](https://users.encs.concordia.ca/~shang/pubs/SANER2016.pdf) Proceedings of the International Conference on Software Analysis, Evolution, and Reengineering (SANER), 2016.